RMITLibrary/library-systems/README.md

 ## Contribution

-This repository is archived and not open for contributions.
+The project is currently active.
+Please coordinate with the Repo Admin for contributions.

 ## Authors and Acknowledgments

 - Repo Owner: Jack Dunston
+- Contributor: Mike Brooks

 ## License